mehulagg/gitlab_test/doc/ci/yaml/README.md

 #### Simple `trigger` syntax

-The most simple way to configure a downstream trigger to use `trigger` keyword with a full path to a downstream project:
+The simplest way to configure a downstream trigger is to use `trigger` keyword with a full path to a downstream project:

 ```yaml